malcolmsparks/clj-logging-config/README.md

 There are some combinations that doesn't make sense (such as using <code>:pattern</code> and <code>:layout</code> together).
 In these cases an exception will be thrown.

+## User guide

-## Logger names
+### Logger names

 Java logging packages conventionally organise a hierarchy of loggers that mirrors the Java package hierarchy.
-The <code>clojure.contrib.logging</code> module follows this convention and so does <code>clj-logging-config<code>.
+The <code>clojure.tools.logging</code> module follows this convention and so does <code>clj-logging-config<code>.
 If you don't specify a logger name it defaults to the current namespace when you use <code>set-logger!</code>.
 But you can override this if you need to.

     (set-logger! "my-loggger" :level :info)

-## Setting multiple loggers
+### Setting multiple loggers

 A <code>log4j.properties</code> (or <code>log4j.xml</code>) file configures multiple loggers as the same time.
 You can too with <code>set-loggers!</code> :-